kwindla/evals-course-voice/README.md

 # Put your voice conversation data somewhere (so you can look at it (and listen to it)).

+This repo shows how to save voice agent conversation data, building up in three steps:
+1. A simple bot that just logs to the console.
+2. A bot that also sends open telemetry traces to an otel collector.
+3. A bot that also saves conversation data to an sqlite db file, with some example, vibe-coded "look at the data" scripts.

+Pipecat `main` ships with five observability integrations today.
+In alphabetical order:
+  - Coval
+  - Datadog
+  - Freeplay
+  - Open Telemetry (thanks to the teams at NVIDIA and Langfuse for work on Open Telemetry in Pipecat)
+  - W&B Weave

+But you can also build your own!
+This repo shows one way to do that.

+## A note on models used, here

+The bot files here use Deepgram for realtime transcription, OpenAI GTP-4o for the LLM, and Cartesia for voice generation.
+This is a very common production voice AI stack.
+I wanted these bots to be simple versions of code you would actually use in production.

+You can swap out other models.
+See the [Pipecat docs](https://docs.pipecat.ai/) and [single-file examples](https://github.com/pipecat-ai/pipecat/tree/main/examples/foundational) for more info.

 ## Setup

 ```bash